 The Health Center, with locations on both the Uptown and Downtown campuses, provide comprehensive medical care through our primary care services, including evaluation and treatment of acute and chronic medical illnesses.
 Our preventive health services include women's health, men's health, trans' health, nutrition, allergy shots, and immunizations.

 Appointments can be made online through the Patient Portal.
 If the online appointment times do not work with the student's schedule, students are encouraged to call for assistance.
-Students must present a printed insurance card when visiting the Health Center or Pharmacy.
+Students must present a printed insurance card or an image of one when visiting the Health Center or Pharmacy.

-All visits to the Health Center require the collection of co-pays, co-insurances, or deductibles at the time of visit.
+Most visits to the Health Center require the collection of co-pays, co-insurances, or deductibles.
 Learn more about medical billing.

-The Health Center provides Tulane students with the information and resources they need to access medical health care with a professional or specialist (such as allergists, orthopedics, OB/GYN, dermatologist, endocrinologists, cardiologists, etc.) in the New Orleans community.
-It is advisable to make an appointment with the Referral Coordinator, but referrals can be facilitated by phone as well.
+The Health Center provides Tulane students with the information and resources they need to access medical health care with a specialist (such as allergists, orthopedics, OB/GYN, dermatologist, endocrinologists, cardiologists, etc.) in the New Orleans community.
+Learn more about referral coordination.

-CAPS offers a range of confidential counseling services to Tulane students including individual, group, and psychiatric services.
+CAPS for Counseling Services offers a range of confidential counseling services to Tulane students including individual, group, and psychiatric services.

 The Campus Health Pharmacy, located on the third floor of the Health Center Uptown, fills and transfers prescriptions to or from other pharmacies as needed.
 In addition to filling most prescriptions, the pharmacy also carries a number of commonly needed over-the-counter medications.
-The Pharmacy will accept insurance plans participating in the Third Party Station (Pharmacy First) network for prescriptions.
+The Pharmacy accepts most insurance plans.
+Learn more about the pharmacy.

 - New Student Checklist